 The University of Vermont's Extension Services which provides education and training to citizens of Vermont in sectors ranging from organic gardening to household finance and computer technology.
 Its purpose is to "improve the quality of life of Vermonters by bringing the benefits of research and technology to them, and to provide educational programs and practical information concerning Vermont communities, families, homes and farms."
 This mandate is undertaken though research and outreach; working to improve agriculture, natural resources and the environment, health and food safety and economic and community development.

-Coverdell Fellows are eligible to receive six tuition-free credits toward their degree through the Peace Corps Analysis course, in which they prepare a paper reflecting on their Peace Corps service and the UVM studies.
+Coverdell Fellows are eligible to receive nine tuition-free credits toward their degree through the Peace Corps Analysis course, in which they prepare a paper reflecting on their Peace Corps service and the UVM studies.
 Application fees will be waived.
+Contact Julie Starr at email@example.com to request a fee waiver code.
 Coverdell applicants will also be considered for additional financial aid, including partial tuition scholarships, on an individual basis.
 In addition, out-of-state applicants to our professional Master of Public Administration program automatically receive a 33% tuition reduction.
 Reflecting the Peace Corps’ “Bring the Lessons Home” focus, Coverdell Fellows will commit to undertake 150 hours of community service over the course of their studies with local organizations of their choice.

-CDAE also houses UVM's on-campus Peace Corps Recruiter.
-This assistantship is available to applicants every other year and provides full two-year funding for a Coverdell Fellow to pursue their MS or MPA degree.
+CDAE also houses UVM's on-campus Strategic Peace Corps Recruiter.
+This assistantship is available to applicants every other year and provides full two-year funding for a RPCV to pursue their MPA or CDAE MS degree.

 Vermont and UVM